jamesmissen/sse-api/README.md

 ## ⚙️ Configuration

+#### Runtime Configuration

-You can configure the application using environment variables.
+You can configure how the application runs using environment variables.

 | Variable                 | Description                        | Default         |
 |--------------------------|------------------------------------|-----------------|